Albert Fish: Billy Gaffney

-On February 11, 1927, 3-year-old Billy Beaton and his 12-year-old brother were playing in the apartment hallway in Brooklyn with 4-year-old Billy Gaffney.
+On February 11, 1927, 3-year-old Billy Beaton and his 12-year-old brother were playing in the apartment hallway in Brooklyn with 4-year-old William "Billy" Gaffney.
 When the 12-year-old left for his apartment, both younger boys disappeared; Beaton was found later on the roof of the apartments.
 When asked what happened to Gaffney, Beaton said "the bogeyman took him."
 Gaffney's body was never recovered.
 Initially, serial killer Peter Kudzinowski was a suspect in Gaffney's murder.
-Then, Joseph Meehan, a motorman on a Brooklyn trolley, saw a picture of Fish in a newspaper and identified him as the old man whom he saw February 11, 1927; the old man had been trying to quiet a little boy sitting with him on the trolley.
+Then, Joseph Meehan, a motorman on a Brooklyn trolley, saw a picture of Fish in a newspaper and identified him as the old man whom he saw February 11, 1927; the man had been trying to quiet a little boy sitting with him on the trolley.
 The boy was not wearing a jacket, was crying for his mother, and was dragged by the man on and off the trolley.
 Beaton's description of the "bogeyman" matched Fish.
 Police matched the description of the child to Gaffney.

-Detectives of the Manhattan Missing Persons Bureau were able to establish that Fish was employed as a house painter by a Brooklyn real estate company during February 1927, and that on the day of Gaffney's disappearance he was working at a location a few miles from where the boy was abducted.
-Fish claimed the following in a letter to his attorney:

-Gaffney's mother Elizabeth visited Fish in Sing Sing, accompanied by Detective King and two other men.
+Detectives of the Manhattan Missing Persons Bureau were able to establish that Fish was employed as a house painter by a Brooklyn real estate company during February 1927, and that on the day of Gaffney's disappearance, he was working at a location a few miles from where the boy was abducted.
+Gaffney's mother, Elizabeth Gaffney, visited Fish in Sing Sing, accompanied by Detective King.
 She wanted to ask him about her son's death, but Fish refused to speak to her.
-Fish began to weep and asked to be left alone.
-After two hours of asking him questions through his lawyer, James Dempsey, Mrs. Gaffney gave up.
-She was still unconvinced that Fish was her son's killer.
+However, Fish claimed the following in a letter to his attorney: